ArtBlocks/legacy-alertbot/README.md

 - Deployment environment variables should be defined in `/app/.env.remote` (see `/app/.env.example` for starting template; contact devs for values).

+5. Ensure /app/.env.remote is up-to-date
+    >Note: `OVERRIDE_LAST_BLOCK_ALERTED_ON_INITIAL_TICK` should only be set (to ~current block) if initial deployment.
+It is used to initialize the redis database block to start from.

-5. Use docker+aws integration to ship to remote
+6. Use docker+aws integration to ship to remote

     ```shell
     docker compose -f docker-compose.base.yml -f docker-compose.remote.yml up
     ```

-6. Don't forget to switch back to your normal docker context. e.g.:
+7. Don't forget to switch back to your normal docker context. e.g.:

     ```shell
     docker context use default